ibm-cloud-docs/cloud-activity-tracker/svcs/kp_at.md

     * Click **Add key**.

-### Step 4: Verify through the Bluemix UI that Activity Tracker events are generated
+### Step 4: Verify through the UI that Activity Tracker events are generated
 {: #step4}

 Verify that an event has been created: